Synchromysticism

 But maybe we should be more worried about what's happening on earth than the moon, because something is up in the oceans it seems.

-There's not just a storm coming, as they say in popular pop-culture, there are bigger storms a coming in the near future it would seem.
+There's not just a storm coming, as they say in pop-culture, there are bigger storms a coming in the near future it would seem.

 Biggest wave ever surfed: Rodrigo Koxa awarded prize for record-breaking ride